Why Does Weed Make You Laugh? What Does The Science Say

 The Social Side of Cannabis and Laughter

 Much like laughter, cannabis has a strong social component.
-Whether it can be conclusively proven by science or not, it's hard to argue that most humans seem drawn to laughter.
+Whether science can conclusively prove it or not, it's hard to argue that most humans seem drawn to laughter.
 At the very least, it demonstrates the ability to be a bonding element.

 So, does weed make you happy?
 Why does it make you laugh?

-It's clear more research is needed if an answer can ever even be reached at all.
-Still, anecdotes suggest some strong bond going on, even if there's no way to fully understand to what degree.
+It's clear that more research is needed if an answer can ever be reached.
+Still, anecdotes suggest some strong bond is going on, even if there's no way to fully understand to what degree.

 It might be the increased dopamine levels that make people more prone to laughter, or it could be other factors that researchers have still yet to fully comprehend.
 There's also a chance cannabis plays no part at all.
 But going by the anecdotes, there does appear to be a connection between cannabis and laughter.

-At the very least, the two are both effective communal bonding devices used by humans.
+At the very least, the two are both effective communal bonding devices humans use.
 Each helps people find like-minded individuals and communities, even in places they may not be familiar with or comfortable in.

 The Best Strains that Make You Laugh